 Another preventable worry is cost.
 When a procedure is recommended, talk to the office manager about payment options before your appointment day.
 There may be free or low-cost clinics near you, such as at a dental school.
 And keep regular appointments with the hygienist — these reduce the need for more expensive treatments down the road.

 To make the experience more pleasant, bring a friend or relative to sit in the treatment room with you.
-Bring a favorite CD to play on headphones.
+Load your phone with your favorite music and listen to that on headphones.
 Do relaxation techniques like controlled breathing or progressive muscle relaxation.

 What The Dentist Can Do

 Dentists who specialize in treating fearful patients take steps to create a soothing environment.
 They take away the fear cues of typical dental office sights, sounds, and smells.
 They gently explain what you may feel, and for how long.
 They frequently ask permission to continue.
 They give you the chance to stop the procedure at any time.